smkjaindmc/geeksgod/README.md

 # geeksgod
-Youtube Radio app made using youtube search api.
+Youtube app made using youtube search api.
+It is made as a part of Geekgod internship assignment.
 Makes use of python request module, django and bootstrap.

 #Link of project video